cloud-ark/kubeplus/README.md

 - How to track and correctly attribute physical resource consumption of such automation at application or team level?

-KubePlus solves these issues in multi-Operator setups for DevOps teams.
+KubePlus solves these issues for DevOps teams.
 KubePlus tooling simplifies building, visualizing and monitoring Kubernetes platform workflows.
 KubePlus is being developed as part of our [Platform as Code practice](https://cloudark.io/platform-as-code).

 KubePlus tooling consists of three components - the Operator Maturity Model for multi-Operator scenarios, client-side kubectl plugins (see below), cluster-side runtime binding resolution component.

 ## Operator Maturity Model

-In order to build application-specific Kubernetes platform automation using Operators and Custom Resources, it is important for Cluster administrators to evaluate different Operators against a standard set of requirements.
+In order to install and use any Kubernetes Operators in their clusters, Cluster administrators need to evaluate different Operators against a standard set of requirements.
 Towards this we have developed [Operator Maturity Model](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md) focusing on Operator usage in multi-Operator environments.
-Operator developers are using this model to ensure that their Operator is a good citizen of a multi-Operator world.
+Operator developers are using this model today to ensure that their Operator is a good citizen of a multi-Operator world.
 We use this model when curating community Operators for their multi-Operator readiness.

 ## Client-side kubectl plugins

-In Kubernetes application-specific platform workflows are built by establishing relationships between Kubernetes built-in and/or Custom Resources. (e.g. a Service is connected to a Pod through labels.)
-When working with Custom Resources introduced by Operators, it is important that Operator developer's assumptions around what relationships can be established with a Custom Resource and what actions will be performed as a result of them are clearly articulated.
-KubePlus provides following annotations on Custom Resource Definitions to encode such assumptions.
+In Kubernetes application-specific platform workflows are built by establishing relationships between Kubernetes built-in and/or Custom Resources.
+Such relationships can be created using Kubernetes mechanisms of - labels, annotations, Spec properties or owner references.
+When working with Custom Resources introduced by Operators, it is important that the Operator developer's assumptions around what relationships can be established with a Custom Resource and what actions will be performed as a result of them are clearly articulated.
+KubePlus provides following annotations to encode such assumptions.
+These annotations are to be added on a Custom Resource Definition (example below):

 ```
 resource/usage